How to Make a Mining Claim

 Sept.
 1

-Same deadline.
-Only available if holding < 10 claims total.
+Only if holding 10 or fewer claims

 Notice of Intent to Hold